Vyacheslav Markin: Murders

-While investigating the murder in Mokhovoye, one of the operatives drew attention to the children's swing near the house of Markin's mother-in-law, which had been tied into a sea knot.
+While investigating the mass murder in Mokhovoye, one of the operatives drew attention to the children's swing near the house of Markin's mother-in-law, which had been tied into a sea knot.
 The same exact knots were found tied to the victims' bodies in Mokhovoye, Ryazan and Novomichurinsk, and the body of Ryabchikov in Skopin.
 A search was carried out of Markin's wife's apartment, from which stolen items were seized.
 Markin was soon arrested at a hotel in Ryazan, and in his hotel room were found stolen items from the last murder in Novomichurinsk.
 His case was led by the famous Ryazan investigator Dmitry Plotkin.
 Markin remained silent, but soon confessed under the weight of the evidence, talking cold-bloodedly and without regret about the murders.
 In 1992, when the materials of the case had already been referred to the court, Markin hanged himself in his cell.